hugopeixoto/hugopeixoto.net/src/articles/rust-gamedev-ecs-bevy.md

 some more rust, and maybe even release something.
 Spoilers: I wasn't able to finish anything yet, but I did learn a bit about ECS in the process.

-In this post I'll describe my vision of ECS is, where it comes from, and its benefits.
+In this post I'll describe my vision of what ECS is, where it comes from, and its benefits.
 In future posts, I will talk about my experience with bevy with some code examples from my demo, and describe what my issues with ECS are, for this particular game.

 > Note: The examples follow the C++ syntax, but they're mostly pseudocode.
 I
 > tried to make it as close to the real thing as possible, but some shortcuts